QUALITY · TRANSPARENT BY DESIGN

 Every product on Cannabuben is batch-tested by SANAS-accredited independent labs.
-This page explains exactly what we test for and how to get the lab report for any SKU.
+This page explains exactly what we test for, how we run the pipeline, and how to get the lab report for any SKU on your shelf.

 The four test tiers